madeinua/source-merge/readme.md

 # source-merge

 [source-merge](https://github.com/your-username/source-merge) is a command-line tool written in TypeScript that recursively scans one or more input folders, processes files with specified extensions, removes comments from the content, and merges the cleaned content into a single output file.
 It supports multiple programming languages by handling common comment syntaxes.
+The merged output can be fed into GPT-based tools (such as ChatGPT) to help clarify, improve, or extend your code while preserving context.

 ## Features